Alan Landsman: Political borough seat (2022–present)

 The following day, borough council President Heather Zink was sent an anonymous tip, informing her of Landsman's past criminal record.
 The borough leaders responded that they were unaware of his criminal record or term in federal prison, and admitted that they were also unaware that the state constitution bared those convicted of “infamous” crimes, including felonies, from serving in public office.
 Evan Gabel, the borough's solicitor who was hired to investigate the complication, confirmed that Landsman was not allowed to hold the position.
-When interviewed by LNP, Landsman responded “I was just excited to roll up my sleeves and get to work, and make a difference.
-I just feel I’ve served and paid my debt to society.
-I wanted to move on with my life.”
+When interviewed by LNP, Landsman responded “I was excited to roll up my sleeves, get to work, and make a difference.
+I’ve served my time and paid my debt to society.
+I want to move on with my life.”
 Landsman was forced to resign his seat less than a day after being appointed, and was replaced by Joanne Price.
 The Columbia Borough Council has since announced a plan to create an application for council volunteers, which would allow anyone, regardless of their past, to help serve on the council.